awsdocs/aws-cloud9-user-guide/doc_source/data-encryption.md

 + **WSS \(WebSocket Secure\)** – Enables secure two\-way communications through WebSockets between the customer's web browser and the AWS Cloud9 service\.
 + **Encrypted SSH \(Secure Shell\)**: Enables secure transmission of data between the client's web browser and the AWS Cloud9 service\.

 Use of HTTPS, WSS, and SSH protocols depends on your using a browser supported by AWS Cloud9\.
-See [Supported Browsers for AWS Cloud9](browsers.md)\.
+See [Supported browsers for AWS Cloud9](browsers.md)\.

 **Note**
 Encryption protocols are implemented by default in AWS Cloud9\.
 Customers cannot change encryption\-in\-transit settings\.